Technology and Startup centers

 WERK1 is thus notably expanding its services for Phase 2 startups and in the future can help bridge the gap between university-based entrepreneurship centers and the traditional commercial property market.

 The Ostbahnhof Industrial and Technology Center was built in three phases from 1983 to 2001 and offers around 26,000 m2 of rental space.
-The plan is to now replace the first-constructed section, which no longer meets contemporary standards, with a new hybrid building.
-The new building will also provide an additional 10,000 m2 of space.
+Now, the earliest phase of construction on Friedenstraße, which no longer meets contemporary standards, is being replaced by a new hybrid building.
+The new building will also provide an additional 7,000 m2 of space.

-The new space is intended not only for use by traditional businesses, but also technology-focused companies and startups.
+The new space is intended not only for use by traditional businesses but, also for technology-focused companies and tech startups in the burgeoning innovation and startup hub of the Werksviertel, complementing the existing MTZ.

-A comprehensive potential analysis of the location concluded that the new center would benefit from a broad mix of sectors from the region (technology/media/telecommunications/software/IT).
-The plan is to provide multifunctional flex spaces that can be used either as offices or for production.
-It is essential that spaces can be divided up and adapted easily to new forms of use.
+A comprehensive potential analysis of the location concluded that the new center would benefit from a broad mix of sectors (technology/media/telecommunications, software/IT) in the immediate vicinity.
+The plan includes multifunctional spaces, such as “flex spaces,” which can be used as offices or for light manufacturing and prototyping.
+The space will be flexible and easily adaptable to new uses.

 The Munich Urban Colab is also an important new space for startups thanks to its unique selection of programs.
 It is especially aimed at innovative, technology-focused entrepreneurs and startups in the initial development phase that benefit from Munich universities’ startup centers and compact, subsidized working spaces available for short-term use.